Can I offer on more than one property at a time?

 Taking a deep breath or a shot of whisky (not recommended!) may fast-track your courage, but ultimately it pays to know what you’re doing when making an offer on a house.
-Here are a few tips to consider.
+Here are answers to some commonly asked questions to ensure the house offer and settlement phases aren’t driving you to drink!

 You’ll need to have a few ducks in a row before making an offer.
 This includes: